capactio/capact/cmd/cli/docs/capact.md

 ### Options

 ```
+  -c, --config string   Path to the YAML config file
   -h, --help            help for capact
 ```

 ### SEE ALSO